mehulghosal/18-19-7405N/README.md

  		make - compile
  		upload - upload to v5 brain
- 		mu - short for make and upload(does both) configure new-project [dir] - makes a new pros project in the specified directory
+ 		mu - short for make and upload(does both) condcutor new-project [dir] - makes a new pros project in the specified directory

-we're gonna use this mostly bc im not about to use some trash ass ide (vcs) thatll take 1304912309 years to start up, so im just gonna stick with vcs
+we're gonna use this mostly bc im not about to use some trash ass ide (vcs) thatll take 1304912309 years to start up, so im just gonna stick with sublime

+test change